asif256000/gpt-autopilot/README.md

 - [ ] Analyzing uploaded images and describe it to the user,
 - [ ] Uploading various files (png, jpg, csv, xlsx, docx etc) in the chat (this is currently supported in ChatGPT, but I have not seen this in the tools that use the API Key)
 - [ ] Moderation of the chats can also be added later on.
+- [ ] I plan to add Authentication and Authorization to the app, so that I can use the app on multiple devices and keep my data secure.
+This will also need me to create a backend for the app, which I plan to do using FastAPI.
+But this will add to the cost of the app, so I will keep this as a stretch goal.

 All the best to me, I'm not sure how much time I will get to work on this, given that I am also finishing up with my graduation and looking for a job.
 But hopefully soon it will be usable! 🤞